DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

     *The Manual Gearbox in the N-Panel*

-Reset all button:
+*Reset all!*
 Will reset all LC properties for the active vehicle to their default value.

 .. _view:
 View
 -----

-The View Panel has options for what will be shown in the 3D Viewport over and around the Vehicle.
+The View Panel has options for what will be shown in the 3D View over and around the Vehicle.

 ..  figure:: img/IMG_View.jpg
     :alt: View